USS Romeo: Construction and characteristics

-In mid-1862, with the American Civil War ongoing, the Union Navy authorized Commodore Joseph B. Hull to purchase civilian vessels for conversion into military warships.
-Some of these civilian ships were converted into tinclad warships, a process that involved building a wooden casemate (Note: A casemate in a naval context is an armored structure from within which cannons can be fired through openings.) and then at least partially covering it with thin metal armor for protection, reinforcing certain internal structures, removing the existing pilothouse and installing a new armored one, adding cannons as armament, and generally removing the texas (a structure used for crew housing not found on all steamboats).
-The vessels were not actually armored with tin; rather it was a term used to distinguish the lighter-armored tinclads from the more heavily armored ironclad warships.
+In mid-1862, with the Civil War ongoing, the Union Navy authorized Commodore Joseph B. Hull to purchase civilian vessels for conversion into warships.
+Some of these civilian ships were converted into tinclad warships, a process that involved removing the pilothouse and usually removing the texas (a structure used for crew housing not found on all steamboats).
+A wooden casemate (Note: A casemate in a naval context is an armored structure from within which cannons can be fired through openings.) was then added to the vessel, along with a new armored pilothouse.
+The ships were also partially covered with thin metal armor, certain internal structures were reinforced, and cannons were added as armament.
+The vessels were not actually armored with tin; rather it was a term used to distinguish the lighter-armored tinclads (Note: The word "tin" is here used in its sense as meaning "made of thin, flimsy metal".) from the more heavily armored ironclad warships.
 One of the vessels purchased by Hull was Romeo, which was bought at Cincinnati, Ohio, on October 31, 1862, at a cost of $17,459.
-Romeo had been completed in August at Brownsville, Pennsylvania, for John Rhoades, who was also the owner of a vessel that became USS Juliet.
+Romeo had been completed in August at Brownsville, Pennsylvania, for John Rhoades, who was also the owner of the vessel that became USS Juliet.
 Romeo had been earmarked for trade use on the Wabash River when she was built.
 The process of preparing her for military service took place at Cairo, Illinois.

 Romeo was 154 ft 2 in long, with a beam of 31 ft 2 in, and a draft of 4 ft 6 in.
 Her depth of hold was 4 ft, and her tonnage was 175 tons.
 A sternwheel steamer, power was provided by two steam engines fed by two boilers.
 The engines had a cylinder diameter of 1 ft and a stroke of 4 ft.
-Romeo was reported to have a speed of 5 mph when going upstream.
-Originally armed with six 24-pounder Dahlgren howitzers, by July 1864 she had two additional 24-pounders, but by the end of September was back down to six.
+Romeo was reported to have a maximum speed of 5 mph when going upstream.
+Originally armed with six 24-pounder Dahlgren howitzers, by July 1864 she had two more 24-pounders, but by the end of September was back down to six.